telekom-security/tpotce/README.md

 We encourage you not to disable the data submission as it is the main purpose of the community approach - as you all know **sharing is caring** 😍

+<a name="sissden-optin"></a>
+## Opt-In SISSDEN Data Submission
+As an Opt-In it is now possible to also share T-Pot data with [SISSDEN](https://sissden.eu).
+If you want to share your T-Pot data you simply have to regsiter an account with SISSDEN which will have its own benefits.
+Once registered you will receive an `Ident` and a `Secret` to share events with SISSDEN.
+In T-Pot you simply run `sissden_optin.sh` which will ask for your SISSDEN `Ident` and `Secret`.
+It will automatically update `/opt/tpot/etc/tpot.yml` to deliver events to SISSDEN.

 <a name="roadmap"></a>
 # Roadmap
 As with every development there is always room for improvements ...